Aniru99/tindog/README.md

 A responsible website based on the Bootstrap framework, the components used are Carousel, Card, Buttons, Navbar, etc.

-Skills: Bootstrap · Cascading Style Sheets (CSS) · JavaScript · Python (Programming Language) · Git
+Skills: Bootstrap · Cascading Style Sheets (CSS) · JavaScript · HTML · Git

 # Web View